frankdavid/fast_fizzbuzz/README.md

 ### Overflows and carry

 A major complication in the above algorithm is when a digit overflows.
-For example, if we increment the digit '8' in 10839977 by 6, the result is not a digit, so we have to take care of the overflow.
+For example, if we increment the digit '8' in 108399977 by 3, the result is not a digit, so we have to take care of the overflow.
-We do this by first incrementing '8' by 6, then subtracting 10 and adding 1 to the '0' before the '8' (which is pretty much the process how we'd do it on paper).
+We do this by first incrementing '8' by 3, then subtracting 10 and adding 1 to the '0' before the '8' (which is pretty much the process how we'd do it on paper).
-Furthermore, it can happen that more than even the digit before overflows, e.g. if the number is 19839977.
+Furthermore, it can happen that more than even the digit before overflows, e.g. if the number is 198399977.
 In this case, we:

-* add 6 to '8'
+* add 3 to '8'
-* subtract 10 from '8' + 6
+* subtract 10 from '8' + 3
 * add 1 to '9'
 * subtract 10 from '9' + 1
 * add 1 to '1'

-The final result is 20439977.
+The final result is 201399977.

 However, checking in each iteration whether an overflow has occurred is pretty slow.
-This is where chunks are useful.
-A chunk is maximum 100,000 lines of output, eg. from lines 12200000 to 12299999 or from 12200000 to 12249999.
-All numbers in a chunk share a common prefix.
+This is where batches are useful once again.
+Since a batch is 1,000,000 lines of output, all numbers in a batch share a common prefix.

-    122|53126
+    122|531269
-        -----  suffix (last 5 digits)
+        ------  suffix (last 6 digits)
     ---         prefix (all previous digits)

 As mentioned above, the suffixes are never touched after the initialization.
 We only increment the prefix.

-The nice property of a chunk is that all numbers in a chunk overflow the same way, therefore we only have to check once per chunk, how many digits will need to be updated for each number.
+The nice property of a batch is that all numbers in a batch overflow the same way, therefore we only have to check once per chunk, how many digits will need to be updated for each number.
 We call this the overflow count.

+We get extra performance gains by incrementing each batch from multiple threads.
+One section of a batch updated by a thread is called a **chunk**.

 ## C++ tricks